Fabulous Fit Fitting Club

 DESIGNS BY LYNDA BUNN chuweeleathers.com

+Spend a Saturday afternoon with...Two Fronts, Two Backs, and Two Sloppy Circles!
 Use one basic pattern to re-create infinite dresses or blouses!
-This is the beginning of a series of dresses that all started with one basic shape that was fine tuned on the dress form.
+This is the beginning of a series of dresses that all started with one basic shape that we’ve fine-tuned on a dress form.
 What makes this fitting fun is that everything you create when you change that pattern takes so little time.
 All you have to do is put it on your dress form and start changing... play.
 Learn how to make this dress in no time!
-Join Us!
-Ask Us!
+Join us for more!

 This is truly a lesson in curves.
 Whether it’s in television or day-to-day life, Ginger Holley, head designer for Star Trek Continues, plans every detail for movement.
 Even if you’re not designing for films and fantasy, you'll love Ginger and her expertise on fitting clothes on a dress form.
 Ginger's concepts are amazing, and she shares her special how-to with us in detail!